ole-sc/ole-sc.github.io/_posts/2025-02-04-a-paper-a-day.md

 14. Yan, E. Finding knowledge paths among scientific disciplines.
 Journal of the Association for Information Science and Technology 65, 2331–2347 (2014).
 15. Zhang, Y., Hua, Z., Bao, H. & Huang, H. Multi-Valued Model for Generating Complex Chaos and Fractals.
 IEEE Transactions on Circuits and Systems I: Regular Papers 71, 2783–2796 (2024).

+# Summaries
+## 1. Modeling Nonlinear Dynamics and Chaos: A Review (2008)
+Date: 04.02.2025
+The paper describes various aspects of building nonlinear models from time series data.
+The authors shortly introduce early influential works.
+Then, model classes are described that have been used to model nonlinear dynamics like polynomials, neural networks, radial basis functions, wavelets and more.
+Structure selection, or the question of chosing a model that is as simple as possible but sufficiently complex to capture the dynamics underlying the data, and embeddings as part of the modeling process are discussed.
+Lastly, techniques for parameter estimation and model validation were described.

+In summary, most aspects of model construction from time series data were discussed and examples of papers were provided.
+Though likely being out-of-date, it might serve as a really good reference work for finding previous work in this area.
+From here it would be interesting to see whether there are more recent papers along the lines of this one.
+Though this direction of research is interesting to me, I am more interested in understanding a given ODE rather than finding an ODE that describes the data well.